When Janet asked for a job at a clean cookstove factory in Kenya, she became the first woman stove mason—and sparked a ripple of change.

 It comes from everyone else choosing to take a small step with them.

-While Janet and Irene continue working in the original factory in Siaya, your support has helped launch a new one in Homa Bay, Kenya.
+While Janet and Irene continue working in the original factory in Siaya, your support has helped launch a new factory in Homa Bay, Kenya.

 Explore our collection of inspiring blog posts and stories.